-Sabrina Merayo Nuñez is a Latin American immigrant artist based in New York.
-Born in Tierra del Fuego, in the South of Argentina, she earned her BFA from the University of Buenos Aires in 2004.
-Her background in design and furniture history of the XVII and XVIII centuries influenced her early work that explored the bounds between art, craft, and design in a series of sculptures and installations.
+Sabrina Merayo Nuñez is a New York-based Latin American artist.
+Born in Tierra del Fuego, in the south of Argentina, Sabrina received a Bachelor of Fine Arts degree from the University of Buenos Aires in 2004.
+Her background in design and the history of furniture has influenced her early work, in which she has explored the boundaries between art, craft, and design in a series of sculptures and installations.

-As a result of these experiences in Bioart, the artist began to work on a series of sculptural pieces integrating biology and art.
-In her current practice, she explores the relationship between human and non-human things and the processes of co-creation.
+As a result of these experiences in Bioart, the artist began to work on a series of sculptural pieces that integrate biology and art.
+In her current practice, Merayo Nuñez continues to explore the relationship between human and non-human things and the processes of co-creation.

-Her work has been exhibited in group shows such as the New York Latin American Art Triennial, Bienal de Arte Joven, Buenos Aires; The Latin American Experience Gala curated by Maricarmen Ramirez and Marcelo Pacheco at The Museum of Fine Arts Houston; "Ancestral Echoes: A decade of Bio Art” Curated by Suzanne Anker.
-Some of her solo shows include "Conformaciones" at Gachi Prieto Gallery, Buenos Aires, and "Cabinet Lab" at Chashama Space, New York.
+Her work has been shown in group exhibitions such as the New York Latin American Art Triennial, Bienal de Arte Joven de Buenos Aires; The Latin American Experience Gala curated by Maricarmen Ramirez and Marcelo Pacheco at the Museum of Fine Arts Houston; "Ancestral Echoes: A Decade of Bio Art" curated by Suzanne Anker and NYCxDESIGN FESTIVAL.
+Some of her solo exhibitions include "Conformaciones" at Gachi Prieto Gallery Buenos Aires and "Cabinet Lab" at Chashama Space, New York.